drensin/YTWatchLaterAI/README.md

 *   **`server.js`**:
     *   **Purpose:** Main WebSocket server logic.
     *   **WebSocket Setup:** Uses `ws` library to create a WebSocket server.
-    *   **Session Management:** Maintains an in-memory `activeSessions` map (WebSocket connection to session data).
-Each session includes the Gemini chat instance, `playlistId`, `modelId`, and the `videosForPlaylist` data.
+    *   **Session Management:** Maintains an in-memory `activeSessions` map.
+Each session includes the Gemini chat instance, `playlistId`, `modelId`, `userId`, and the combined `videosForContext` (playlist videos + potentially subscription feed videos).
     *   **`INIT_CHAT` Message Handling:**
-        *   Receives `playlistId` and `modelId` from the client.
+        *   Receives `playlistId`, `modelId`, `userId`, and `includeSubscriptionFeed` preference from the client.
-        *   Fetches all video metadata for that `playlistId` from the `Videos` kind in Datastore.
+        *   Fetches video metadata for `playlistId` from `Videos` kind.
+        *   If `includeSubscriptionFeed` is true and `userId` is provided, fetches cached videos from `UserSubscriptionFeedCache`.
+        *   Combines and de-duplicates these video sets.
-        *   Constructs a detailed context string (JSON format) of these videos.
+        *   Constructs a detailed context string from the combined video list.
-        *   Initializes a new chat session with the Gemini API (`@google/generative-ai`) using the specified `modelId`, providing the video context and a system prompt instructing the AI on its role and desired JSON output format (`{suggestedVideos: [{videoId, reason}]}`).
+        *   Initializes a Gemini chat session with an updated system prompt reflecting mixed video sources and the desired JSON output.
+        *   Stores `videosForContext` and `userId` in the session.
         *   Sends `CHAT_INITIALIZED` back to the client.
     *   **`USER_QUERY` Message Handling:**
-        *   Receives user's `query` text.
+        *   Receives user's `query`.
         *   Sends the query to the established Gemini chat session.
-        *   Streams Gemini's response back to the client using `STREAM_CHUNK` messages for the "thinking" process.
+        *   Streams Gemini's response.
-        *   On stream completion, parses the full response (expecting JSON), extracts suggested `videoId`s, enriches them with full video details from the session's context, and sends a `STREAM_END` message with the final suggestions.
+        *   On stream completion, parses the response, extracts suggested `videoId`s, enriches them with full video details from the session's `videosForContext`, and sends `STREAM_END`.
         *   Includes robust parsing for potentially malformed or multi-part JSON from Gemini.
     *   **Ping/Pong:** Handles `PING` messages from clients to keep connections alive.
     *   **Error Handling:** Sends `ERROR` messages to clients for various issues.